Learning Interpretable Queries for Explainable Image Classification with Information Pursuit: Related Work

 \section{Related Work}

-Explainable AI has evolved along two distinct lines: \emph{post-hoc} explanations and explainability \emph{by-design}.
-The post-hoc approach \cite{lundberg2017shap, ribeiro2016lime, bach2015lrp, selvaraju2017gradcam} treats the model as a black box, allowing curators to focus initially on maximizing performance and addressing explainability subsequently.
-Despite their advantages, post-hoc methods have been criticized \cite{rudin2019stop, tomsett2020sanity} for insufficient faithfulness.
-In contrast, the explainability by-design paradigm embeds interpretability into the core of the model design, ensuring that the explanations provided are inherently aligned with the model's internal reasoning processes.
-IP \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp}, which forms the foundation of our work, is part of a broader family of by-design frameworks, which include Concept Bottleneck Models (CBMs) \cite{koh2020concept, Yang_2023_labo, oikarinen2023label_free_cbm} and Prototype Models \cite{chen2019proto, nauta2021neural}.
+Explainable AI has evolved along two distinct lines: \emph{post-hoc} explanations and interpretability \emph{by-design}.
+Post-hoc explanations \cite{lundberg2017shap, ribeiro2016lime, bach2015lrp, selvaraju2017gradcam} treat the model as a black box, allowing curators to focus initially on maximizing performance and addressing explainability subsequently.
+However, post-hoc methods have been criticized for insufficient faithfulness \cite{rudin2019stop, tomsett2020sanity}.
+In contrast, interpretability-by-design methods embed interpretability into the core of the model design, ensuring that the explanations provided are inherently aligned with the model's internal reasoning processes.
+IP \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp}, which forms the foundation of our work, is part of a broader family of interpretability-by-design frameworks, which notably include Prototype Models \cite{chen2019proto, nauta2021neural} and Concept Bottleneck Models (CBMs) \cite{koh2020concept, Yang_2023_labo, oikarinen2023label_free_cbm}.

-Concept Bottleneck Models (CBMs) predict targets by applying an interpretable model, such as a linear model, to an intermediate layer of human-understandable attributes.
-A key similarity between CBMs and IP is their reasoning through interpretable concepts.
-Both methodologies necessitate a task-relevant set of these concepts.
-In the CBM framework, as explored in \cite{Yang_2023_labo, oikarinen2023label_free_cbm}, and also in IP \cite{chattopadhyay2023omp}, this set of interpretable concepts is often generated using a large language model like GPT-3 \cite{brown2020language}.
-However, a language model-generated set of concepts may not be optimally tailored to the task's training data.
-Our work addresses this gap by introducing a method to learn IP's query dictionary directly from the data, a contribution that should also interest the CBM community.

-Prototype-based models, exemplified by the Prototypical Part Network (ProtoPNet) \cite{chen2019proto} and ProtoTree \cite{nauta2021neural}, classify images by identifying prototypical parts and synthesizing evidence from these prototypes for the final prediction.
-While conceptually distinct from IP, prototype models relate significantly to our work due to their data-driven approach to learning prototypes.
-Similarly, our work introduces a novel methodology for learning the query dictionary of interpretable concepts in IP directly from the data.
+\myparagraph{Prototype Models} Prototype-based models, such as the Prototypical Part Network (ProtoPNet) \cite{chen2019proto} and Neural Prototype Tree (ProtoTree) \cite{nauta2021neural}, classify images by identifying prototypical parts and synthesizing evidence from these prototypes for the final prediction.
+In these models, visual prototypes are represented as learnable tensors within the latent space of a deep convolutional neural network (CNN).
+The presence of a prototype in an input image is determined by the distance between the prototype tensor and the nearest latent patch of the image.
+After training, the prototype tensors are visualized as patches from the training data that are mapped to the corresponding tensors by the CNN.
+Although prototypes are interpreted post-hoc via visualization and not formulated in natural language like IP queries, prototype models share a key parallel to our method: prototypes are learned from training data and not handcrafted.